astorDev/archi/dotnet-config-sources/index.md

 docker compose up -d
 ```

-The main argument for using `environmentVariables` over `commandLineArgs` (which `launchSettings` also provide) is, in my taste, that environment variables have a few peculiarities.
+The main argument for using `environmentVariables` over `commandLineArgs` (which `launchSettings` also provides) is, in my taste, that environment variables have a few peculiarities.
 You may already notice the double underscore (`__`) in the variable name in the docker compose.
-So `launchSettings` provide the quickest way to catch possible configuration errors.
+So `launchSettings` provides the quickest way to catch possible configuration errors.

 > 📚 I talk about the environment variable nuances in depth in the dedicated [article](https://medium.com/p/d6b4ea6cff9f).

-> ☝🏼 In most of the cases, you'll probably start from the `launchSettings` instead of the docker files.
+> ☝🏼 In most cases, you'll probably start from the `launchSettings` instead of the docker files.
 When you'll get the `launchSettings` profile working it will also identify which environment variables you'll have to specify in the docker-compose file.

 ## What's Next?